cmark0v/linux_hax/linuxhax.rst

 - ``lsmod`` -list kernel modules(generally are drivers), whcih are code that can be hotplugged into the kernel. this is used when trubleshooting hardware and driver issues
 - ``modprobe`` -load up a module, they ahve a path thing built in so you can tab tab to see wahts abailable
 - ``time`` -TIMES A COMMAND in human readable down to ms
-- ``date`` -the timestamp in a human readable format, can spit out other formats cehck man apge
+- ``date`` -the timestamp in a human readable format, can spit out other formats check man page
 - ``ln`` -typically invoked as ``ln -s``, which creates a symbolic link
 - ``fsck`` -checks hard drives
 - ``fdisk`` -partition hard drves